-The final TEI score incorporates the best of the three.
 The problem is that academic research has shown that current standardized assessments (STAAR) have too little sensitivity to differences in instruction to warrant their use for teacher evaluation.

 A. This research included DISD 4th and 8th grades students and teachers and the author stated, "Our findings show that (value-added models) are not picking up the things we think of as being good teaching...our findings are troubling."
 Read more here:

 B. Of particular concern, are the findings of Pivovarova and colleagues, published in 2016, that the, “teacher-explained share of overall variability in standardized test score gains is estimated as low as 3% …with the most recent published estimates being in the range of 1%–14%.”
 See 2.
 Point 1, third paragraph for this statement: